-What is Nagashi Somen?
+What is nagashi somen?

 Tsuyu broth is usually a mix of soy sauce, fish broth, and a bit of sake, so it has a delightful savory flavor that goes perfectly with the fresh, cold noodles.
 You can also add scallions, ginger, myoga (Japanese ginger), wasabi (Japanese horseradish), or even shikuwasa citrus to the tsuyu sauce to change the taste.

-Looking for some Japanese traditional snacks and sweets to refresh your day?
+Looking for some traditional Japanese snacks and sweets to refresh your day?
 Check out Sakuraco!
 Sakuraco delivers traditional Japanese snacks, teas, sweets, and snacks from local Japanese makers directly to your door, so you can enjoy an authentic and refreshing Japanese treat right at home!

 If you don’t have enough motivation to prepare nagashi Somen yourself due to the process being too complicated, there are also many nagashi somen restaurants all over Japan.
 The most popular one is Hirobun – located in the town of Kibune in the northern mountains of Kyoto.
 Here, you can enjoy the view of the flowing waterfall while enjoying a meal upstream of the Kibune River.

 Nagashi somen is also only limited to serving here from May to the middle of October.
 The price of enjoying nagashi on the Kibune River is pretty reasonable – about 1,500 yen (tax included).
-Definitely come and try the unique nagashi somen noodle experience at Hirobun restaurant at least once when you come to Kyoto!
+Come and try the unique nagashi somen noodle experience at Hirobun restaurant at least once when you come to Kyoto!